sppa242/reviewpaper-personal/review.md

 <b>Advantages</b>

 More compact than the occupancy grid maps especially if the environment is structured.
 Highly accurate.
 Efficient in dynamic environments applications.
-Can be mixed and matched with other mapping algorithms and techniques such as EM Algorithms or Hybrid Maps algorithm for maximum advantage for robot operations. #D Models of map generated from sensor data are much more smoother and accurate up to 95%
+Can be mixed and matched with other mapping algorithms and techniques such as EM Algorithms or Hybrid Maps algorithm for maximum advantage for robot operations.Models of map generated from sensor data are much more smoother and accurate up to 95%

 <b>Future insight and further work</b>